 - Have earned a high school diploma or GED

-- Place into Reading 90 and Writing 90 and Math 20 or higher (see more on PCC Placement Tests)
+- Place into Reading 90 and Writing 90 OR Reading 115 and Writing 115 (see more about placement)

 - Commit to the class schedule and tuition (financial aid is available to those who qualify)